Topological K-theory of quasi-BPS categories of symmetric quivers with potential: Examples

 For $g>0$, the variety $X(d)$ is singular.
 For every stability condition $\ell\in M(d)^{W_d}_\mathbb{R}$, we have that $\X(d)^{\ell\text{-ss}}=\X(d)$, so we do not obtain resolutions of singularities of $X(d)$ as in the previous example.
 There are no known crepant geometric resolutions (in particular, small resolutions) of $X(d)$.
 For $\gcd(d,v)=1$, \v{S}penko--Van den Bergh \cite{SVdB} proved that $\mathbb{M}(d)_v$ is a twisted noncommutative crepant resolution of $X(d)$.
 In view of Theorem \ref{thmWzero}, we regard $\mathbb{M}(d)_v$ as a categorical analogue of a small resolution of $X(d)$.

-Reineke \cite{MR2889742} and Meinhardt--Reineke \cite{MeRe} provided multiple combinatorial formulas for the dimensions of the intersection cohomologies $\mathrm{IH}^i(X(d))$.
+Reineke \cite{MR2889742} and Meinhardt--Reineke \cite{MeRe} provided multiple combinatorial formulas for the dimensions of the intersection cohomology groups $I\!H^i(X(d))$.
 As noted in Remark \ref{remarksub8}, the result of Theorem \ref{thmWzero} also provides combinatorial formulas for the total intersection cohomology of $X(d)$.
 We explain that our formula recovers a formula already appearing in the work of Reineke \cite[Theorem 7.1]{MR2889742}.

 Fix $v\in \mathbb{Z}$.
 By Proposition \ref{prop81}, we need to determine the number of (integral, dominant) weights $\chi=\sum_{i=1}^d c_i\beta_i\in M(d)^+$ with $\sum_{i=1}^d c_i=v$ and $c_i\geq c_{i-1}$ for every $2\leq i\leq d$, such that